 Differential Compensation - Commissions received by MCC on transactions vary, generally ranging from 1.0% to 6.0% of amount invested, and advisory fees generally range from 0.60% – 2.0% of the assets under management.
 With respect to commissions and advisory fees received, MCC pays each Financial Representative an assigned payout rate that has been determined based upon the branch office that the Financial Representative is assigned to, his/her total level of production, and the type of product being sold.
 MCC does not offer differential commission payouts based upon the specific product or the Sponsor of the Product.

 Important Investing Information: Not all investments and services mentioned are available in all states.
 Money Concepts registered representatives are restricted to conduct business only with residents of a state and/or jurisdiction for which they are properly registered.
 When investing from outside of the United States, you are subject to the securities and tax regulations governing your jurisdiction.
 Contact us directly for detailed information about investment regulations outside of the United States.
 Registered Representatives State License Disclosure

-note: Blair Financial Planning, Inc. is an independent firm and not affiliated with Money Concepts
+note: Maestro Associates is an independent firm and not affiliated with Money Concepts